Scattering variability detected from the circumsource medium of FRB 20190520B: Methods

 \subsection{Mean Scattering Times from Fourier Domain Stacking}

-In \citetalias{ocker2022} we demonstrated that stacking bursts' temporal profiles in the Fourier domain can be used to infer an average scattering time. {This method has the advantage of mitigating shifts in burst arrival times both across the frequency band of a single burst and when stacking different bursts.} Here we employ an identical routine to compare the average scattering times of bursts in Sets 1 and 2, as follows: burst temporal profiles were obtained by averaging each burst over two frequency subbands, 1.29-1.37 GHz, and 1.37-1.45 GHz.
+In \citetalias{ocker2022} we demonstrated that stacking bursts' temporal profiles in the Fourier domain can be used to infer an average scattering time.
+This method has the advantage of mitigating shifts in burst arrival times both across the frequency band of a single burst and when stacking different bursts.
+Here we employ an identical routine to compare the average scattering times of bursts in Sets 1 and 2, {in order to test whether Set 2 bursts have an average scattering time larger than the scattering times in Set 1 (as may be expected if weaker bursts are more scattered).} Burst temporal profiles were obtained by averaging each burst over two frequency subbands, 1.29-1.37 GHz, and 1.37-1.45 GHz.
 The power spectra (equivalent to the squared magnitude of the fast Fourier transform) of all burst profiles falling within a given subband were then stacked to compute an average power spectrum for each frequency subband.
 In \citetalias{ocker2022}, an additional frequency subband from 1.05-1.25 GHz was used, but the number of bursts falling within this subband is too small to compute an average power spectrum for this subband from Sets 1 and 2 separately.
 The average power spectrum was then fit with the canonical scattering model, where the spectrum consists of the product of Gaussian and PBF contributions.
 The error in $\tau$ inferred from this method includes contributions from the rms fluctuations of the individual power spectra about the mean spectrum, and from the rms residuals between the mean power spectrum and the fitted model.
 A complete description of the stacking method is provided in \citetalias{ocker2022}.